Impostor/Impostor/README.md

 #### Android

-Only devices with Android 10 and less can do this root-less Go to [this website](https://impostor.github.io/Impostor) (IN YOUR MOBILE DEVICE) and follow its instructions
+Android 10 and less
+Go to [this website](https://impostor.github.io/Impostor) (IN YOUR MOBILE DEVICE) and follow its instructions

+Android 11
+Connect your phone to a computer.
+Go to [this website](https://impostor.github.io/Impostor) in your computer to generate a file named `regioninfo.dat`.
+Instead of following the website instructions please go to `/sdcard/Android/data/com.innersloth.spacemafia` from the computer's file explorer and paste the file there.

 #### IOS

-Needs to be jailbroken, we don't provide instructions on this
+Needs to be jailbroken, we don't provide instructions on this.

 ### Server